TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News Check out these first images from 'Terminator: Genisys' -- it's going in a way different direction Read More Marvel announces key dates for its upcoming Phase 3 films: So when are they coming?
-Read More First Look: The tough cookies of 'Pride and Prejudice and Zombies' Read More Explore More
+*   Movie News Featured Movie News It's official: Channing Tatum's 'Gambit' movie is really happening Read More Marvel announces key dates for its upcoming Phase 3 films: So when are they coming?
+Read More Watch: Is this Tom Cruise's craziest stunt ever?
+Read More Explore More
     *   Family
     *   The Hunger Games Guide
     *   House of Screams